-Name of Municipality of Residence Position (1) T.L.
-McKibbon Canmore, AB President & Chief Executive Officer of Bird Construction Inc. (2) W.R.
-Gingrich Georgetown, ON Chief Financial Officer of Bird Construction Inc. G.G.
-Royer Edmonton, AB Chief Operating Officer of Bird Construction Inc. (3) C.J.
-Caza Oakville, ON Executive Vice President and Chief Legal Officer of Bird Construction Inc. (4)
+Name of Municipality of Residence Position (1) Terrance L. McKibbon Canmore, AB President & Chief Executive Officer of Bird Construction Inc. (2) Wayne R. Gingrich Georgetown, ON Chief Financial Officer of Bird Construction Inc. Gilles G. Royer Edmonton, AB Chief Operating Officer of Bird Construction Inc. (3) Charles J. Caza Oakville, ON Executive Vice President and Chief Legal Officer of Bird Construction Inc. (4) Brian C. Henry Georgetown, ON Chief People Officer of Bird Construction Inc. (5)

-(1) Information set forth in this Item 7 relating to the officers of the Company is current as of March 8, 2022.

-(2) Mr. McKibbon joined Bird on June 5, 2017 as Chief Operating Officer and assumed the role of President & Chief Executive Officer on July 1, 2019.

-(3) Mr. Royer assumed the role of Chief Operating Officer on August 11, 2020, after serving the Company as Executive Vice President, - Industrial since 2015.

-(4) Mr. Caza assumed the role of Executive Vice President and Chief Legal Officer on September 28, 2020 after serving the Company as Senior Vice President and General Counsel since 2015.
+- (1) Information set forth in this Item 7 relating to the officers of the Company is current as of March 7, 2023. - Mr. McKibbon joined Bird on June 5, 2017 as Chief Operating Officer and assumed the role of President & Chief Executive Officer on July 1, 2019. - Mr. Royer assumed the role of Chief Operating Officer on August 11, 2020, after serving the Company as Executive Vice President, Industrial since 2015. - Mr. Caza assumed the role of Executive Vice President and Chief Legal Officer on September 28, 2020 after serving the Company as Senior Vice President and General Counsel since 2015. - (5) Mr. Henry assumed the role of Chief People Officer on Feb 24, 2020.
+He became an officer of the Company on May 10, 2022.